Constrained Controller and Observer Design by Inverse Optimality: Observers and Moving Horizon Estimation

-Note that, while MHE is often formulated using the Kalman filter for tuning, MHE observers can be tuned using other criteria, for example an $\mathcal{H}_\infty$ MHE formulation for linear systems was proposed in~\cite{Tirado2018}.
-However, due to the computational complexity of solving a minimax problem, the problem is solved only approximately.
-We therefore need to stress that with our tuning procedure the $\mathcal{H}_\infty$-tuned MHE problem can be solved exactly and efficiently for linear systems, since one needs to solve a convex QP instead of a minimax problem.
+where, due to the computational complexity of solving a minimax problem, the problem is solved only approximately.
+We need to stress that with our tuning procedure the $\mathcal{H}_\infty$-tuned MHE problem can be solved exactly and efficiently for linear systems, since one needs to solve a convex QP instead of a minimax problem.

 Consider the following linear system

 where $w$ and $v$ denote process and measurement noise, respectively.
 We write the one-step-ahead estimation problem at time $n$ as